-But how do you know which tool’s the best fit for you and your team?
+But how do you know which project planning tools are the best fit for you and your team?
 Is exploring the options even possible without having to try them all out?
-Lucky for you – this article will give you the needed insight for making your decision.
+Lucky for you, this article will give you the necessary insights for making your decision.
 We’ll start with general info on what to look for when seeking project management tools and move on to exploring several categories of the best project management apps.
 Sit back and enjoy!

 On the lookout for the best project management tools